uncbiag/mermaid/docs/source/notes/howto_own_registration.rst

 Here, `self.volumeElement` is defined in the base class :class:`SimilarityMeasure` and indicates the volume occupied by a pixel or voxel.

-As the machinery to include the similarity measure into all available registration methods is rather heavy.
-There is a convenience method which can be accessed through the optimizer interface.
+As the machinery to include the similarity measure into all available registration methods is rather heavy, there is a convenience method which can be accessed through the optimizer interface.

 Assuming the parameter stucture being used is called `params` (a :class:`ParameterDict` object), we can first tell that we want to use our own similarity measure via